 Retained Customers Can Provide Valuable Feedback

 When you retain customers, you have the opportunity to ask for feedback and use it to improve your product or service.
 You can collect feedback with a QR Code Generator and add them on your product labels.
+There are many QR code generators available, so make sure you pick the best QR code generator that is reliable and secure.
 This feedback can help you create a better product or service that will further increase customer satisfaction and positive word-of-mouth marketing.

 Retention Builds Trust

 A SaaS company's focus on customer retention shows that it values its customers and is committed to providing a high-quality product and excellent customer service.
 This builds trust with existing customers, who are then more likely to recommend the product to others.

 Referrals Lead To New Customers

 When satisfied customers refer their friends, family, and colleagues, this can convert into new clients and increased revenue for the company.
 Referrals are often the most effective form of marketing because they come from trusted sources and are more likely to result in a purchase.

 One of the reasons for Shopify's success is its focus on customer retention which has also led to positive word-of-mouth marketing.
 Shopify's net promoter score (NPS), which measures customer loyalty, is 6, which is considered excellent.
 Shopify's high NPS score and positive reviews from customers help attract new merchants to the platform and contribute to its growth.

 Improve Customer Lifetime Value